Racism in North Korea

 Racism in North Korea is a phenomenon that is relatively poorly understood.
 The North Korean media and government's usage of Korean ethnic nationalism's race-based concepts such as "pure blood" has been described as racist.

 A classic North Korean short story, "Wolves" (or "Jackals",승냥이, 1951), by Han Sorya, has also been described as racist.
-According to the documents from Hungarian records, in 1965, a Cuban diplomat visiting Pyongyang who tried to take a picture of the ruins of the bombardment during the Korean War was beaten for being a black person, which was soon followed by an apology from Kim Il-sung.
-In 2014, North Korean state media published a racist rant directed at US President Barack Obama.
+According to the documents from Hungarian and East German records, on March 28, 1965, Lázaro Vigoa Aranguren, the ambassador of Cuba to North Korea, was leading a delegation to visit Pyongyang and tried to take a picture of Korean War ruins, when he was subsequently beaten for being a black person, which was soon followed by an apology from Kim Il Sung.
+A similar incident occurred in the 1960s when a WPK party secretary delivered a speech and proceeded to say that marrying foreigners was a “crime against the Korean race”, shocking the members of the visiting East German delegation in North Korea.
+In 2014, North Korean state media published a racist rant directed at US President Barack Obama, comparing him to a "monkey".